Şehzade Mehmed Abdülkadir: Personal life

 His fifth consort was Hatice Macide Hanım.
 She was born in 1899.
-She was the daughter of Mustafa Şerif Bey, Colonel in the Imperial Ottoman Army.
+She was the daughter of Mustafa Şerif Bey, a colonel in the Imperial Ottoman Army.
 In 1913, Abdülkadir showed his intentions to marry Macide.
 However, the parliament rejected the match on the basis of her family's social status.
 The prince married Macide Hanım despite the refusal.
 As a result, Abdülkadir and Macide were deprived of their status.
-Abdülkadir's salary was halved, and the children born of this marriage were deprived from titles and inheritance.
+Abdülkadir's salary was halved, and the children born of this marriage were deprived of titles and inheritance.
 She was the mother of Şehzade Ertuğrul Necib, born in 1914, and Şehzade Alaeddin Kadir, born in 1917.
-At the exile of the imperial family, Macide went to Hungary, where the couple divorced in 1925.
+Upon the exile of the imperial family, Macide went to Hungary, where the couple divorced in 1925.
 She died in Vienna, Austria, in 1934.

 His sixth consort was Meziyet Fatma Hanım.
 She was born in Crete in 1908.
 She was the daughter of Mecid Bey, Colonel in the Imperial Ottoman Army.
 In 1922, Abdülkadir fell in love with her.
 The marriage took place in the neighbourhood of Osman Ağa in Kadıköy, and was performed by Imam Süleyman Efendi in the presence of the representatives and witnesses of the parties.
 Soon after, the incident was reported to the council.
 On the other hand, a man named Selim Sipahi, alleged that Meziyet was his wife.
 However, his claim was rejected because before the marriage, they had obtained permission form the Heybeli Ada Imam Şevket Efendi and the Naib of Kartal District Court of religious law.
 However, as the marriage was performed without the parliament's permission, it was rejected.
 Meziyet and the children born from this marriage were deprived from their status.
 She was the mother of Bidar Sultan, born in 1924, and Safvet Neslişah Sultan, born in 1925.
 In accordance to the Surname Law, she took the surname "Osmanoğlu".
 She died on 13 November 1989, and was buried in Karacaahmet Cemetery, Istanbul.

 His seventh consort was Irène Imer.
 They married in 1925.
 She gave birth to Şehzade Osman the same year.
 They divorced in 1926.